-The national curriculum is made up of the following subjects: maths, English, science and RE.
+At St Catherine's, the core subjects taught are maths, English, science and RE.
 Foundation subjects taught are art/design, computing, design/technology, modern foreign languages, geography, history, music, PE and PSHE.
 There are focus weeks throughout the year, allowing opportunities to delve deeper into the wider curriculum.
 Focus weeks such as Science week, Multi-faith week, 'take-one-book' and humanities weeks.
 There are also extra-curricular activities offered at St Catherine’s, such as various sports clubs, sewing/gardening clubs, music lessons etc, which we organise in order to enrich children’s school experience.

-Teachers at St Catherine’s plan in year groups (currently foundation stage, KS1, Year 3/4, Year 5/6) in order to: maximise use of resources; develop challenging and creative lessons for their pupils; and to give further opportunities for differentiation across classes and ensure equality of provision.
+Teachers at St Catherine’s plan with their year group partners in order to: maximise use of resources; develop challenging and creative lessons for their pupils; and to give further opportunities for differentiation across classes and ensure equality of provision.
 Topics within each year group are the same; primarily the children are taught in mixed ability groups, with differentiation in a range of forms to support individual needs.
 Home learning supports the lessons being taught each term.
 Teachers will inform parents by class newsletter, at the start of each term, of the topics to be delivered and home learning questions, and this information can also be found on the school website.

-PLEASE NOTE: Due to the cross curriular nature of our learning, topics may not be taught in the order in which they appear in the documents below, but will be covered at some point in the academic year.
+PLEASE NOTE: Due to the cross curricular nature of our learning, topics may not be taught in the order in which they appear in the documents below, but will be covered at some point in the academic year.